Locations:

 “When you’re developing boils and drainage, you’re going to want to try many things.
 But scrubs, loofahs and exfoliators are all things that should be avoided,” stresses Dr. Kerns.
 “Body scrubs irritate your skin and cause more damage.”

-But we can all agree, having those boils can be a real pain, and no one wants them to stick around longer than they have to.
-Instead of using exfoliators or popping and/or scratching the affected areas, use a warm compress to help alleviate any itching or pain and speed along the process of draining the boil.
+Instead of using exfoliators or scratching the affected areas, use a warm compress to help alleviate any itching or pain.
+This also helps speed along the process of draining the boil.
 Anti-inflammatory products, like African black soap, can’t hurt either, as long as it doesn’t cause or worsen flare-ups.

 “When you try to push things out, even for pimples or cysts, they can end up going deeper down and create more clogging in your hair follicle,” cautions Dr. Kerns.